 Unlike other vitamins that can only be absorbed from food, vitamin D can also be produced by the body when the skin is exposed to the sunshine.
 This limited availability in the human diet, coupled with the fact that most people are not sufficiently exposed to the sun, explains why approximately 41.6% of the US population is vitamin D deficient.
 However, having sufficient blood levels of vitamin D offers many important health benefits.

-Vitamin D promotes development of healthy bones Vitamin D also regulates calcium and helps to maintain phosphorus levels in the blood.
-It also absorbs calcium in the intestines salvages calcium that would otherwise be excreted through the kidneys.
+Vitamin D promotes development of healthy bones, regulates calcium, and helps to maintain phosphorus levels in the blood.
+It also absorbs calcium in the intestines and salvages calcium that would otherwise be excreted through the kidneys.

 Insufficient levels of vitamin D levels may have a negative impact on secretion of insulin and glucose tolerance.